Indie Memphis announces the Call for Submissions for the 28th Indie Memphis Film Festival, taking place November 5th - 8th.

 ~ ELVIS MITCHELL (host of KCRW's 'The Treatment')

 "I've had screenings of my films all around the world.
 I've watched my films premiere at the Cinerama Dome in Los Angeles, as well as the Prince's Palace in Marrakech.
-But there has never been an experience to equal my premiere at Indie Memphis."
+But there has never been an experience equal to my premiere at Indie Memphis."

 ~ CRAIG BREWER ('Hustle & Flow') on premiering his debut feature, 'The Poor & Hungry,' at Indie Memphis in 2000